 It didn’t take long before we hit the dry weather only signs and the red dirt roads.
 These are the roads we’ll travel for the next few days at least.
 It’s only about 200km but I was allowing anywhere from 4 to 6hrs as road conditions can vary significantly out here.

 Mungo National Park

-At the entry to the Park, yay we finally made it!
 The boys are pretty darn dirty.
-Surprisingly after the rains they were in really condition and we made good time to the park.
+Surprisingly after the rains the roads were in really good condition and we made good time to the park.

 Once we were all settled into camp we wandered through camp to the lookout track.

 Early Christmas dinner, well earlish anyways when sunset is 8.30pm, so we could hunt out a sunset location.

 Sunset was a bit of a fizzer both colour and location, but there was plenty of wildlife to take in.